-- with the fundamental principles.
-For example, a self-interest threat to professional competence and due care is created if the engagement team does not possess, or cannot acquire, the competencies necessary to properly carry out the engagement. - 210.7 A professional accountant in public practice shall evaluate the significance of threats and apply safeguards, when necessary, to eliminate them or reduce them to an acceptable level.
-Examples of such safeguards include: - Acquiring an appropriate understanding of the nature of the client's business, the complexity of its operations, the specific requirements of the engagement and the purpose, nature and scope of the work to be performed. - Acquiring knowledge of relevant industries or subject matters. - Possessing or obtaining experience with relevant regulatory or reporting requirements. - Assigning sufficient staff with the necessary competencies. - Using experts where necessary. - Agreeing on a realistic time frame for the performance of the engagement. - Complying with quality control policies and procedures designed to provide reasonable assurance that specific engagements are accepted only when they can be performed competently. - 210.8 When a professional accountant in public practice intends to rely on the advice or work of an expert, the professional accountant in public practice shall determine whether such reliance is warranted.
+- 210.5 The fundamental principle of professional competence and due care imposes an obligation on a professional accountant in public practice to provide only those services that the professional accountant in public practice is competent to perform.
+Before accepting a specific client engagement, a professional accountant in public practice shall determine whether acceptance would create any threats to compliance with the fundamental principles.
+For example, a self-interest threat to professional competence and due care is created if the engagement team does not possess, or cannot acquire, the competencies necessary to properly carry out the engagement. - 210.6 A professional accountant in public practice shall evaluate the significance of threats and apply safeguards, when necessary, to eliminate them or reduce them to an acceptable level.
+Examples of such safeguards include: - Acquiring an appropriate understanding of the nature of the client's business, the complexity of its operations, the specific requirements of the engagement and the purpose, nature and scope of the work to be performed. - Acquiring knowledge of relevant industries or subject matters. - Possessing or obtaining experience with relevant regulatory or reporting requirements. - Assigning sufficient staff with the necessary competencies. - Using experts where necessary. - Agreeing on a realistic time frame for the performance of the engagement. - Complying with quality control policies and procedures designed to provide reasonable assurance that specific engagements are accepted only when they can be performed competently. - 210.7 When a professional accountant in public practice intends to rely on the advice or work of an expert, the professional accountant in public practice shall determine whether such reliance is warranted.
 Factors to consider include: reputation, expertise, resources available and applicable professional and ethical standards.
 Such information may be gained from prior association with the expert or from consulting others.